300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Who did Anthony Joshua defeat in 2016 to declare the IBF Heavyweight title?

-- Who’s the No 1 pound-for-pound boxer on the earth in accordance to The Ring’s high 10 rankings?
+- Who’s the Number one pound-for-pound boxer on the planet in accordance to The Ring’s high 10 rankings?

 Answers